mihirlabs/mihirlabs.github.io/_posts/2026-02-07-Configuring-a-Site-to-Site-VPN-with-Overlapping-Subnets-on-Cisco-ASA-along-with-Internet-Connectivity.md

 crypto map CMAP interface OUTSIDE
 ```

+## Verification
-It is required to initiate a traffic from either end in order to create a secure tunnel that gets triggered after matching Policy NAT configured earlier.
+It is required to initiate a traffic from either end in order to create a secure tunnel that gets triggered after matching Policy NAT that we configured earlier.

 To check Phase - I status